zeromq/czmq/README.md

     CZMQ_EXPORT int
         zsock_bsend (void *self, const char *picture, ...);

     //  Receive a binary encoded 'picture' message from the socket (or actor).
     //  This method is similar to zsock_recv, except the arguments are encoded
     //  in a binary format that is compatible with zproto, and is designed to
     //  reduce memory allocations.
 The pattern argument is a string that defines
     //  the type of each argument.
 See zsock_bsend for the supported argument
     //  types.
 All arguments must be pointers; this call sets them to point to
     //  values held on a per-socket basis.
-    //  Note that zsock_brecv creates the returned objects, and the caller must
+    //  For types 1, 2, 4 and 8 the caller must allocate the memory itself before
-    //  destroy them when finished with them.
-The supplied pointers do not need
-    //  to be initialized.
-Returns 0 if successful, or -1 if it failed to read
-    //  a message.
+    //  calling zsock_brecv.
+    //  For types S, the caller must free the value once finished with it, as
+    //  zsock_brecv will allocate the buffer.
+    //  For type s, the caller must not free the value as it is stored in a
+    //  local cache for performance purposes.
+    //  For types c, f, u and m the caller must call the appropriate destructor
+    //  depending on the object as zsock_brecv will create new objects.
+    //  For type p the caller must coordinate with the sender, as it is just a
+    //  pointer value being passed.
     CZMQ_EXPORT int
         zsock_brecv (void *self, const char *picture, ...);